Nodal Capacity Expansion Planning with Flexible Large-Scale Load Siting: Numerical results

 \subsection{Test cases}

-We implement our tests on two sandbox systems: the standard IEEE 24-bus test case, overlayed onto the San Diego area, and the ACTIVSg 500-bus South Carolina test case \cite{birchfield_grid_2017}.
+We test our model on two sandbox test systems: the standard IEEE 24-bus test case with restricted transmission capacity of \cite{go_assessing_2016}, overlayed onto the San Diego area, and the ACTIVSg 500-bus South Carolina test case \cite{birchfield_grid_2017}.

 Both systems were extended with capacity expansion technoeconomic data and timeseries of load and generation availability downscaled from earth system models as in \cite{musselman_climate-resilient_2025}.
-Some details of these test systems are reported in \cite{valencia_zuluaga_optimization_2024} and will be available in a separate publication in preparation at the time of writing.
+The 24-bus test case is described in more detail in Appendix~\ref{sec:app_testcase}.
+Some details of the 500 bus test system are reported in \cite{valencia_zuluaga_optimization_2024}.
 We consider two types of large-scale loads that are included in the expansion plan: ``datacenter'' and ``DAC''.
-Table \ref{tab:load_types} summarizes the characteristics of the types considered.
-We conduct our tests on 12 operational scenarios with different demand and generation availability.
+Based on discussions with datacenter developers, two types of ``datacenter'' loads are considered: so-called ``aggregators'', representing developers that serve multiple customers, have intermediate-size sites and very little operational flexibility, and ``hyperscalers'', with very large sizes and more operational flexibility.
+Table~\ref{tab:load_types} summarizes the characteristics of the types considered.
+We conduct our tests on 26 representative days (12 for the 500-bus system) with different demand and generation availability.
 These are sandbox testcases that are intended to represent a reasonable power system, but not necessarily a real one.
+The full data will be provided upon request.